-Figure 2-2 uses education as a compensable factor.
+Figure 8-2 uses education as a compensable factor.
 You may prefer to think in terms of what combination of experience and education would qualify a person for the job.
 This is an important step for determining the value of the position to be filled.
-However, when it comes time to hire someone, you may not care what combination of education or experience an applicant has as long as she can do the job.
+However, when it comes time to hire someone, you may not care what combination of education or experience an applicant has as long as he can do the job.

 If education is used as a compensable factor, a bachelor's degree might be worth 200 points, a junior college degree 150, a high school diploma 100, and an elementary diploma 50 points.
-Some of the jobs at the dairy might require a high school diploma, thus earning 100 points in this category, while others might have no education requirement (0 points allotted)-regardless of the educational qualifications of the person who may actually apply.
+Some of the jobs in the ranch might require a high school diploma, thus earning 100 points in this category, while others might have no education requirement (0 points allotted)-regardless of the educational qualifications of the person who may actually apply.
 Similar ratings of jobs would be made for responsibility and other factors worth compensating.

 You decide how much weight to allot various compensable factors and how to distribute points within each job.
 For the job evaluation to be useful, a detailed list of compensable factors needs to be articulated.
-(The job analysis created during the selection process can help.
-Or, for a sample dairy job analysis, contact the author.)
+(The job analysis created during the selection process can help.)
 You can test the job evaluation by comparing a few jobs you value differently.
 Does the tentative evaluation match your expectations?
 If not, are there any job factors missing or given too much or too little value?